TedlaHaneesh/IceCream-Delivery-Website/README.md

 # IceCream-Delivery-Website
-This is a (Ice cream)delivery website using HTML and CSS.This is the short for this website https://icyzcom.netlify.app/
+This is a (Ice cream)delivery website using HTML and CSS.This is the short link for this website https://icyzcom.netlify.app/